julyoliv/julyoliv/README.md

 ### Hi there!
 I'm Julyane Oliveira, nice to meet you 🐱‍💻

-- 🌱 I’m currently learning NodeJS and React
+- 🌱 I’m currently learning NestJS, Java and React
 - 😄 Pronouns: She/Her

 <div>